madalinpopa/ubuntu-server-automation/README.md

 4. `/etc/ansible/ansible.cfg`.

 If you want to use a different configuration file, you can set the `ANSIBLE_CONFIG` environment variable to the desired file path.
-Usually is best to have the configuration file in your home directory.
+Usually is best to have the configuration file in your home directory if you don't have special settings per project.

 ### Ansible Playbooks

 Ansible playbooks are YAML files that define a set of tasks to be executed on the target hosts.
 Playbooks can include multiple plays, each targeting different hosts or groups of hosts.
 Each play consists of tasks that define the actions to be performed on the target hosts.

 A list with all the Ansible modules can be found [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html).

-Also, you can find a list of all the Ansible modules in the [Ansible documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html).

 ### Ansible Roles